CloudNetService/website/docs/commands/players.md

 ## players player sendMessage {#players-player-sendmessage}
 **Usage:** `players player <name> sendMessage <message>`

-This command sends a message to the player with te given name.
+This command sends a message to the player with the given name.

 :::note
 You do not need to include quotation marks here, because the message is always the last argument.